sergiopolog/tlcs90-rom-reader/README.md

 After some investigation, I realized that component is in fact a Toshiba MCU, because the pinout matches with one of the models of those series as shown on their databook, at least the power pins (Vcc and Ground), reset, clock, address and data buses.
 Those types of MCU, as said above, could have internal ROM, where it stores a program to be executed by the MCU itself.
 And that's probably the case for that NMK board.

 Then, the first attempt to read if the internal ROM was in a phisical way.
 I sent the chip to [Furrtek](http://furrtek.free.fr) a while back to be decapped and, in a luckly chance, the ROM could be optically reed from the die, but there was no luck on that shot.
-The die reveals no visible ROM area, at least from the top view, ~~and a delayering (quite more complex method) should be performed to check if the ROM area will be visible underneath the top metal layer.~~ -> Thanks to [Travis Goodspeed](https://x.com/travisgoodspeed) for pointing out that TLCS-47 series has _Implant ROM_  (Toshibe most likely used the same technology for newer TLCS-90 series) meaning that the difference between P and N silicon describes the bit and, in fact, it's not optically visible  even after delayering, because they are the exact same color.
+The die reveals no visible ROM area, at least from the top view, ~~and a delayering (quite more complex method) should be performed to check if the ROM area will be visible underneath the top metal layer.~~ -> Thanks to [Travis Goodspeed](https://x.com/travisgoodspeed) for pointing out that TLCS-47 series has _Implant ROM_ (Toshiba most likely used the same technology for newer TLCS-90 series) meaning that the difference between P and N silicon describes the bit and, in fact, it's not optically visible  even after delayering, because they are the exact same color.

-So, after that try, the next efforts were be spent on trying to find a way to exploit the device and read the contents from outside using some external process,  like the way some other MCU devices were successfully dumped.
+So, after that try, the next efforts were spent on trying to find a way to exploit the device and read the contents from outside using some external process,  like the way some other MCU devices were successfully dumped.

 And that's how this project started.
-After 3 diferent revisions of the pcb and software made during the process in order to know how the MCU behaves in different scenarios and many of its features, it works now for a good number of devices tested by now.
+After 3 diferent revisions of the pcb and software made during the process in order to know how the MCU behaves in different scenarios and many of its features, it works for a good number of devices tested by now.

-The internal ROMs dumped from several devices helped in improve and even manage to complete emulation on some games in MAME.
+The internal ROMs dumped from several devices helped in improving and even managing to complete emulation on some games in MAME.

 ## TLCS-90 Series MCUs